d12frosted/elpa-mirror/gnu/auctex-readme.txt

 There is a general discussion list for AUCTeX which also covers preview-latex, look at <https://lists.gnu.org/mailman/listinfo/auctex>.
-For more information on the mailing list, send a message with just the word "help" as subject or body to <auctex-request@gnu.org>.
+For more information on the mailing list, send a message with just the word “help” as subject or body to <auctex-request@gnu.org>.
 For the developers, there is the <auctex-devel@gnu.org> list; it would probably make sense to direct feature requests and questions about internal details there.
-There is a low-volume read-only announcement list available to which you can subscribe by sending a mail with "subscribe" in the subject to <info-auctex-request@gnu.org>.
+There is a low-volume read-only announcement list available to which you can subscribe by sending a mail with “subscribe” in the subject to <info-auctex-request@gnu.org>.

 Offers to support further development will be appreciated.
 If you want to show your appreciation with a donation to the main developer, you can do so via PayPal to <dak@gnu.org>, and of course you can arrange for service contracts or for added functionality.
-Take a look at the 'TODO' list for suggestions in that area.
+Take a look at the ‘TODO’ list for suggestions in that area.